"A lie, Mr. Mulder, is most convincingly hidden between two truths."

 But, that's not really my point.
 This isn't an article about hangover cures.

 My point was to draw your attention to one of many health and fitness marketing tactics: hiding the bullshit between some non-bullshit.
 You can find examples all over the place.
+A little supplemental help goes a long way toward seeing results on your body, with so many products and supplements out there, choosing the right one can be daunting, consider using D-Bal for bodybuilding.
 Often you'll see this in nutrition products or supplements:

 But you can also find it in different fitness routines: